 This objective relates to the state playing a developmental and transformative role.
 It requires that staff at all levels should be competent, experienced and ability to do their jobs, and that intergovernmental relations should be managed better.
-Kannaland will use the Workplace Skills Plan to implement a human resources, talent management and skills develop

-1.6 Inter-Governmental Cooperation
+1.5.8 Inter-Governmental Cooperation

-The municipality fosters relations with other spheres of government and participates in various intergovernmental activities to promote a closer working relationship between the various spheres of government which will certainly act as a catalyst in advancing the agenda to create a stable governance structure, promote financial sustainability and service delivery through infrastructure, housing and other services.
+The Municipality fosters relations with other spheres of government and participates in various intergovernmental activities to promote a closer working relationship between the various spheres of government which will certainly act as a catalyst in advancing the agenda to create a stable governance structure, promote financial sustainability and service delivery through infrastructure, housing and other services.